jhrcook/100DaysOfPython/README.md

 I made examples of using it with KNN and AdaBoost RF models.

 **Day 65 - December 25, 2019:**
-We were briefly introduced to several other clustering algorithms including agglomerative clustering, BIRCH, mean-shift, affinity-prop.
+We were briefly introduced to several other clustering algorithms including agglomerative clustering, BIRCH, mean-shift, affinity-propagation, and spectral clustering.
-, and spectral clustering.
+I did a second hour where I began working through the section on Gaussian Mixture models.